EnterpriseDB/tech-partner-program/Lab Environment/EDB Test Environment Guide.md

 ## Testing Products

 Specific EDB products are tested with the partner product per the requirements provided by the partner.
-The baseline tests for the products are listed in the [test spreadsheet].
+The baseline tests for the products are listed in the [test spreadsheet](https://drive.google.com/file/d/1bxix-SROlecXawjJXULGXLvSMGTb8hWC/view?usp=sharing).
 Testing of additional features may be needed depending on the partner requirements.

 ### Sample Test Deployments